Astig-1982/The-Exoplanet-Project/README.md

 * Register an account form, Log-in & Log-out functionality.
 * Adding manually any preferred exoplanet into the user's favourites list.
+* Guidance on inserting an exoplanet to favourites list.
 * Adding a default image of a rocky or gas giant planet, depending on the type of planet inserted by the user.
 * Adding to favourites list any exoplanet from the main list provided in the app.
 * Advanced item information, providing users with some of the exoplanet's most important properties.